KnowageLabs/Knowage-Documentation/chapter_3/create_multidimension/olap.rst

 Sorting
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To enable member ordering the user must click on the “Sorting settings” button in the side bar panel.
+To enable members' ordering you click the *Sorting settings* button of the side bar panel.
 The command for sorting will appear next to the member’s name in the pivot table, as shown below.

 .. figure:: media/image18283.png

     Member sorting.

-To sort members the user needs to click on the sorting command (two opposite arrows) available next to each member of the pivot table.
+To sort members you have to click on the sorting command (two opposite arrows) available next to each member of the pivot table.
 Note that the sorting criteria is descending at first execution and it represented by a red down arrow.
 If the user clicks again on the sorting icon, criteria will change to ascending and the icon becomes an upper green arrow.
 To remove the sorting, the user just have to click on the icon again.

 .. |image179| image:: media/image184.png
    :width: 65

-To change sorting mode user should click on sorting settings button in the side bar.
+To change the sorting mode you should click the sorting settings button of the side bar.

 .. figure:: media/image185a.png